hugoahus/hugoahus/README.md

 # Hello there 👋

-My name is Hugo and I am studying computer science and engineering at the Royal Institite of Technology (KTH).
+My name is Hugo and I am studying computer science and engineering with a specialization in data science at the Royal Institite of Technology (KTH).

 ## Education
 * 🎓 Computer Science and Engineering at the Royal Institute of Technology (KTH), 2022-2027.